veribeiro/todo-list/README.md

 <h3>🖥️ Functionalities</h3>
 <h4>To-do list:</h4>

-* Time information, including whether it is morning, afternoon, or night (select the time already displayed on your device);
+* Time information, including whether it is morning, afternoon, or night (the program selects the time already displayed on your device.);

 * Task addition field;